Networking in a Stealth Job Search

 There is nothing you can do to prevent a prospective employer from asking its own employees, people who may have worked with you elsewhere or who have friends at your current organization, to report back on you.
 That's a risk that job-seekers unfortunately have to take.

 Still, if your cubemate sidles up to you to say "So, my buddy Max called me to tell me you're interviewing at XYZ Corp and to ask about you - what's up?", be sure and thank Max for his (presumed!) kind words and to ask him to keep mum.
-If you get the job, you'll take him out to dinner - be sure you don't forget to make good!
+Tell him that if you get the job, you'll take him out to dinner - be sure you make good on that promise!

 More about Stealth Job Search